 The science shows us that for every 10-degree Fahrenheit drop in temperature, tires running at 100PSI can drop by 2PSI.
 Drivers making long hauls or traveling between states should check their tire pressure before making each trip to ensure that the tire is inflated to the proper levels.
 Under-inflated tires are an issue in terms of the level of safety and control the driver is able to achieve.
-Under inflation will also lead to premature tire wear and in significant cases catastrophic tire failure.
+Underinflation will also lead to premature tire wear and in some cases catastrophic tire failure.
 But over-inflation is also a challenge.

 When a tire is over-inflated it can lessen the tire’s ability to retain traction on the road and will wear faster in the middle of the tread.
 Truckers should also maintain tire pressure in accordance with the load being carried to maximize safe driving performance over the coming months.